 License Renewal and Continuing Professional Education

-In North Carolina you'll need to renew your CPA license every year before July 1st and there is a $60 renewal fee.
+In North Carolina you'll need to renew your Certified Public Accountant CPA license every year before July 1st and there is a $60 renewal fee.
 During the year preceding renewal you are required to complete 40 hours of continuing professional education (CPE).
 The reporting period for CPE is the calendar year from January 1st to December 31st.
 Of the 40 hours a minimum two hours must be on regulatory or behavioral professional ethics and conduct.
 This ethics course may be in a self-study format or in a group-study format.

-If you complete more than 40 hours of CPE in a calendar year you may carry over up to 20 hours to the following year excepting the annual required ethics course hours.
+If you complete more than 40 hours of CPE in a calendar year you may carry over up to 20 hours to the following year excepting the annual required ethics exam and course hours.
 To receive credit for a CPE course you must attend or complete the course and receive a certificate of completion, and the course must increase the professional competency of the CPA.

 Credit for a CPE course must be in one of the seven fields of study recognized by the Board: